Zunding/Zunding.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Currently I’m a fourth year Ph.D. student majoring in [Applied Mathematics](https://math.ucsd.edu/) at [UC San Diego](https://ucsd.edu/).
 My advisor is Professor [Bo Li](https://mathweb.ucsd.edu/~bli/).
 My research interests include optimization, numerical analysis, deep learning and their applications in biology, especially in electrostatics.
 Previously, I obtained my bachelor's degree in Information and Computational Sciences in School of Mathematical Science, USTC.

+I am also the student organizer of the Machine Learning Seminar in Math department at UCSD for the 2023 Fall quarter.

 My email address is zuhuang at ucsd.edu.